iSwapna/cloud_kvs/README.md

 The `App` expects a few parameters in the form of a `*.conf` file, to simulate the network charecteristics.
 Examples can be found [here](https://github.com/swapnai/cloud_kvs/tree/master/main/testcases)

-For example, Simulate a single node failure:
+For example, to simulate a single node failure:

 $ `cd <root/cloud_kvs>`

 $ `App main/testcases/singlefailure.conf`

 If you make any changes to the code, run `make install` in order to rebuild and install